Family Dispute Resolution

 A

-- Strike out any court forms you have on file.
-(This means it would be as if you had never served and filed these forms)
+- strike out any court forms you have on file which means it would be as if you had never served and filed these forms

-The following are types of EDR that can be used to satisfy the requirement for family dispute resolution.
-Any of these processes can also be used even when family dispute resolution is not required.
-For example, the parties themselves can decide to try one or more of these methods even though they have not started a court case or the parties can use one of these methods even if family dispute resolution is not required where their case is started.
+The following are types of dispute resolution that can be used to satisfy the requirement for family dispute resolution.
+These processes can also be used even when family dispute resolution is not required.
+For example, the parties themselves can decide to try one or more of these methods even though they have not started a court case.

-The parties themselves are responsible for the costs of participating in family dispute resolution.
+The parties themselves are responsible for the costs of family dispute resolution.

 Family Mediation

-Mediation is an EDR process in which a neutral and independent third person, called a mediator, helps people who have a dispute find a way to resolve it.
+Mediation uses a neutral and independent third person, called a mediator, to help people who have a dispute find a way to resolve it.
 Mediation is not couples counselling or therapy.
 Problems that can be solved through mediation include such things as:

 - who, if anyone, will stay in the family home